What is a “Via Ferrata”?

 It’s best to make an early start so that you are down before any potential changes in the weather.

-- Always undertake a via ferrata in the direction (“sense”) indicated in the route description or on panels at the start of the route.
+- Always undertake a via ferrata in the direction (“sense” in French) indicated in the route description or on panels at the start of the route.

 - Follow the “country code” making sure you take all your litter with you; remember to shut gates and don’t damage fences.